leandrosroc/leandrosroc/README.md

 # Hi there 🖐️
-I'm Leandro Rocha, an enthusiastic software developer with a strong passion for technology.
-Currently, I serve as a Mid-Level Software Developer at Verity, bringing over 6 years of experience in the field.
-Throughout my career, I have actively contributed to diverse projects, cultivating valuable expertise and exploring various cutting-edge technologies.
+Passionate about building scalable and efficient solutions, I’m a Senior Software Developer with 7+ years of hands-on experience in backend development.
+I’ve delivered high-performance systems for diverse business challenges.

 # Expertise 🚀
 Passionate about developing software solutions creating efficient and scalable applications.
-With nearly 7 years of experience in software development, I have successfully contributed to various projects, ensuring the delivery of high-quality code and optimal performance.
+With nearly 7+ years of experience in software development, I have successfully contributed to various projects, ensuring the delivery of high-quality code and optimal performance.
 My expertise lies in designing and implementing robust backend solutions tailored to meet the specific needs of each project.

 # Tech Stack 💻